 Here’s where things get sticky, though: Just a couple weeks ago, the Prince estate released a recording of “Nothing Compares 2 U” that they claim Prince recorded and produced in 1984, a year before The Family released it.
 This reframes the narrative: Did Prince, in fact, record the first fully-formed version of the song?

 Color me suspicious: I believe that he recorded and produced bits of this in 1984.
-But it sounds so clean and polished, I’m skeptical that what we’re hearing is a full-Prince original.
+But ithe newly-released track sounds so clean and polished and modern, I’m skeptical that what we’re hearing is a full-Prince original.
 Plus, it sounds so different from The Family’s version he produced just a year later.

 Did the Prince estate truly release it, as-is, from the vaults?
 Or did it get touched up by someone else to make it sound fresher?

 Regardless of whether this new find is an “authentic” Prince cut, can we assign his version full credit?
 Sure, he recorded it first.
 But he never released it; it wiled away in the vaults for 35 years.

 And so we’re left with three versions of the song with some claim to being the “true,” canonical version: Prince’s, the first recorded and produced (supposedly).
 The Family’s, the first released.
 And O’Connor’s, the first version that anyone other than a few thousand hardcore Prince fans heard.

 Among the three, O’Connor’s is by far my favorite.
 I’ll go even further: This is one of my favorite songs of all time, and perhaps my favorite vocal performance from any pop or rock song.
 O’Connor is in total control, imbuing pain and longing into every second.
 She’s a virtuoso here, elevating the song without ever calling undue attention to her performance.
 Extraneous flourishes are excised; every note — every warble and sigh — is essential and wrenching.